Representation theorems for dynamic convex risk measures: Introduction

 A question raised in \cite{CH} can be generally described in the language of DRMs as follows: for a DRM $\rho$, can we find a function $g$ and a domain ${D}$ such that for all $\xi\in D$,

-where ${\cal{E}}^g[\cdot]$ is the $g$-expectation defined by the solution of a certain backward stochastic differetial equation (BSDE).
-A positive answer to this representation problem means that any axiomatic DRM satisfying certain conditions can be computed by solving a corresponding BSDE.
+Here, ${\cal{E}}^g[\cdot]$ is the $g$-expectation defined by the solution of the backward stochastic differential equation (BSDE) with generator $g$.
+This representation problem was considered theoretically very interesting and practically important by Peng in his ICM lecture (see \cite[Page 403]{Peng10}).
+A positive answer means that any DRM satisfying certain conditions can be computed by solving a corresponding BSDE.
 This problem has been investigated for regular DRMs (i.e., for $\mathcal{F}$-expectations) in several settings.
-The first result was obtained by \cite{CH}, which proved that (\ref{1.1}) holds for a Lipschitz continuous function $g$ and the domain $L^2(\mathcal{F}_T)$ under the following domination condition:
+In \cite{CH}, the authors obtained the first result, which shows that (\ref{1.1}) holds for a Lipschitz continuous function $g$ on the domain $L^2(\mathcal{F}_T)$ under the following domination condition: